 Forthcoming in early 2021 with JOAN, a publishing project supporting new feminist and queer voices–explored through interdisciplinary artists’ writing.

-Listen HERE to two excerpts from the book, Fizzy Things and Sound of the Underground, read by the artist.
+Listen HERE to two excerpts from the book, Fizzy Things and Sound of the Underground.

 Sol'em-nit-e, Audio, 5mins 12 secs, Lucie McLaughlin and Chris Penty